Ionic Framework: Facts

-The device’s browser can be used to test Ionic apps as long as they are exclusively accessible via a WebView.
+The device’s browser can test Ionic apps as long as they are exclusively accessible via a WebView.

-It’s a lot more convenient because you don’t have to utilize a testing device to ensure everything is working properly.
-The same principle can be used for a wide range of mobile devices in today’s society.
+It’s much more convenient because businesses don’t have to utilize a testing device to ensure everything is working properly.
+The same principle can be used for many mobile devices today.

 Built-in testing and debugging tools in browsers make the testing process more convenient.
-Angular CLI (command-line interface) may be used to test Angular components from previous versions, whereas Ionic CLI can test web components.
+Angular CLI (command-line interface) can test Angular components from previous versions, whereas Ionic CLI can test web components.
 As a result, a testing device or emulation may be required to test solely native functionality.

-- If something doesn’t work, you can seek backup from an enterprise or seek assistance from the Ionic.
+If something doesn’t work, you can seek backup from an enterprise or assistance from the Ionic.

 Ionic isn’t flawless, like most things in life.
 So, these are the drawbacks of using Ionic:

 Debugging an Ionic application can be time-consuming and difficult.
 Because Ionic continues to deliver nuclear error notifications, determining where the issue happened can be difficult.

 2. Builds Crashing At Random

 In Ionic, it may appear that the build crashes for no apparent reason.
 This happens when anything in the original folder becomes corrupted.

 The approach is to commit frequently and utilize different branches for different features.
 After a break, the repository can be cloned in a new folder, and the app is rebuilt after executing the npm install.